Orthorexia, OSFED, and ARFID

 Eating Disorder Recovery Specialists is a nationwide outpatient treatment program focused on providing you with the individualized support you need from the comfort of your home, school, community, or virtual setting.

-Many of our clients are currently battling issues relating orthorexia, ARFID (Avoidant Restrictive Food Intake Disorder), and OSFED (Other Specified Feeding or Eating Disorders).
+Many of our clients are currently struggling with issues relating to orthorexia, ARFID (Avoidant Restrictive Food Intake Disorder), and OSFED (Other Specified Feeding or Eating Disorders).

 If you or are a loved one may be suffering from any of the above disorders, we’re here to help.
 Our team of expert clinicians and providers can create a customized and individualized program, consisting of therapeutic meal support, therapeutic skills, exposures, coaching, and accountability to help you stay on track.
 We also closely work with any outpatient healthcare providers you may currently have to ensure that your overall treatment has the highest level of care coordination.